 - considered an important component of emotional health, self-esteem encompasses both self-confidence and self-acceptance.
 It is the way individuals perceive themselves and their self-value

 - a term that denotes the presence of physical or physiological differences between males and females

-- a term used to describe people whose sense of personal identity does not correspond with their birth sex
+- a term used to describe people whose sense of personal identity does not correspond with their sex assigned at birth

 - Marcia, J. E. (1966).
 Development and validation of ego identity status.
 Journal of Personality and Social Psychology, 3, 551–558. ↵